-- Must have proper farmland preservation zoning (EA and/or GA) - Land is operated as part of a farm that produced at least \$6,000 in gross income - Must be mapped as a farmland preservation area within the LaCrosse County Farmland Preservation Plan will need to provide
+- Must have proper farmland preservation zoning (EA and/or GA) - Land is operated as part of a farm that produced at least \$6,000 in gross income - Must be mapped as a farmland preservation area within the LaCrosse County Farmland - Preservation Plan

-Additional Information that the Landowner
+Additional Information that the Landowner will need to provide

-- a) A legal description of the entire BFT. - A legal description of where the development right will be located - c) Deed Restrictions: Residential development on a BFT will require that deed restrictions be placed on some, if not all, of the acreage.
+A legal description of the entire BFT.

+- a) b) A legal description of where the development right will be located. - c) Deed Restrictions: Residential development on a BFT will require that deed restrictions be placed on some, if not all, of the acreage.
 These restrictions will prohibit future residential development and only allow agricultural uses.